cn0047/stash/ed/google.appEngine/README.md

 * `(gcloud.app.instances.ssh)` Standard instances do not support this operation.
 * No opportunity to debug gae-go.
 * ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: Your app may not have more than 15 versions.
 But recently was 20.
+* ERROR: context deadline exceeded - from everywhere and it's annoying.

 Also, although goroutines and channels are present, when a Go app runs on App Engine only one thread is run in a given instance.